ilstam/FF-Multi-Converter/README.txt

 FF Multi Converter is a simple graphical application which enables you to convert audio, video, image and document files between all popular formats, using and combining other programs.
 It uses ffmpeg for audio/video files, unoconv for document files and PythonMagick library for image file conversions.
 Common conversion options for each file type are provided.
-Recursive conversions are available too.
+Audio/video ffmpeg-presets management and recursive conversion options are available too.

 Dependencies